-- Cash is designated as loans and receivables - Accounts receivable and financial assets included in other assets are classified as loans and receivables - Long-term debt, accounts payable and accrued liabilities, and certain other liabilities are classified as financial liabilities at amortized cost changes in value depends on their initial classification.
+- Cash is designated as loans and receivables - Accounts receivable and financial assets included in other assets are classified as loans and receivables - Long-term debt, accounts payable and accrued liabilities, and certain other liabilities are classified as financial liabilities at amortized cost

+Financial instruments are initially recognized at fair value plus transaction costs; subsequent measurement and recognition of changes in value depends on their initial classification.
 Financial instruments classified as FVTPL are subsequently measured at fair value, with changes in fair value recorded in net earnings.
 Loans and receivables are subsequently carried at amortized cost less impairment losses.
 Interest revenue, consisting primarily of service charge income on customer accounts receivable, is included in sales in the consolidated statement of earnings.
 Financial liabilities at amortized cost are subsequently held at amortized cost.
 Interest expense relating to long-term debt is recorded using the effective interest rate method and included in the consolidated statement of earnings as interest expense.